experientlabs/spark_playground/spark-single-node/readme.md

     docker-compose up -d
 ```

+To run detached from current terminal window using `docker` command / without using `docker-compose` command

 In order to launch pyspark you can go to the container and type pyspark as given below

 ![pyspark_terminal](resources/terminal.png)